Skip Navigation

 The strongest nominees are members who are highly involved in their local Association and/or volunteer for Vermont-NEA or NEA in some capacity.
 Examples of involvement include, but are not limited to, holding elected local union leadership role(s), being involved in organizing colleagues to legally form the union, assisting fellow members in organizing to improve the workplace or advocating for employee rights.
 In general, the committee favors nominees who enhance the image of ESPs in the school, union and community.
 Nominees also should be good employees with a strong professional record, make a continued positive impact on the school and students, and ideally, are involved in their local community.

-Nominations will be accepted by submitting a simple web form.
+Nominations will be accepted by submitting a simple web form (deadline passed, link disabled).
 All we need is some basic information about your nominee.
 Nominations will be received on a rolling basis up until the end of the school yearWe will be in touch with nominees and their nominators to collect further information.

 Deadline for Nominations